Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 How visual processing helps learners:

-• Supports handwriting, spacing, and organization
+• It supports handwriting, spacing, and organization

-• Builds attention and reduces visual overwhelm
+• It builds attention and reduces visual overwhelm

-This is particularly beneficial for children with dyslexia (who often have tracking and sequencing difficulties) and dysgraphia (who struggle with spacing and visual-motor integration).
+These skills are particularly beneficial for children with dyslexia (who often have tracking and sequencing difficulties) and dysgraphia (who struggle with spacing and visual-motor integration).

 Auditory Processing Activities